luk-/couch_install_scripts/README.md

 ===========================

 Intended to be a collection of no hassle scripts for installing CouchDB from source.

-These scripts have been tested on fresh installs of x86_64 the following OS releases.
+These scripts have been tested on fresh installs of x86_64 the following OS releases:

+* Debian Squeeze / 6.0
+* Ubuntu 10.04 LTS

 ###Current scripts